top of page

 With consistent practice, your inner voice becomes clearer, stronger, and eventually louder than the noise around you.
 Self-trust is rebuilt one small step at a time, and every choice you make in alignment with yourself strengthens it

-Written by Sachelle Singleton, M.A., MFT-I, a Las Vegas–based therapist offering virtual counseling to women and teen girls throughout Nevada.
+Written by Sachelle Singleton, M.A., MFT-I, a Las Vegas based therapist offering counseling for teen girls in Summerlin and online throughout Las Vegas.

 Sachelle Singleton

-Marriage and Family Therapist Intern
+Marriage and Family Therapist Intern (EMDR)

 bottom of page